nitrogenlogic/nlutils/README.md

 # Copying

 Copyright 2011-2018 Mike Bourgeous, licensed under [GNU Affero GPLv3][0].
-See agpl3.txt for the complete text of the license.
+See LICENSE for the complete text of the license.

 Why AGPLv3?
 Because this code probably shouldn't be used for new development.
 If you want more permissive terms, just get in touch.